mdebortoli/zendesk-ios-sample-app/README.md

-# Zendesk iOS Sample Customized Mobile App
+# Zendesk iOS Sample Mobile App

 This project is intended to show how the Zendesk SDKs are integrated to an iOS app, and allow you to create a branded and customized iOS simple sample app using all of them (Support, Chat, AnswerBot).